 b) a copy of this Agreement must be included with each copy of the Program.

-3.3 Contributors may not remove or alter any copyright, patent, trademark, attribution notices, disclaimers of warranty, or limitations of liability contained within the Program.
+3.3 Contributors may not remove or alter any copyright, patent, trademark, attribution notices, disclaimers of warranty, or limitations of liability (‘notices’) contained within the Program from any copy of the Program which it Distributes, provided that Contributors may add their own appropriate notices.

 4. COMMERCIAL DISTRIBUTION